 Payment & Tipping

 After paying the deposit, a QR Code will be emailed to you.
 On the day of the trip, your guide will scan your QR code to automatically transfer the remaining balance.
-The only cash needed is for a 10-20% customary tip.
+The only cash needed is for a customary tip (we recommend 20%).

 Carter's Bridge Fishing Access Site, East River Road, Livingston, MT, USA